AakSin/IntroToIM/week5/README.md

 # Week 6 and 7

+## Description & Game Play

+The game is based on Singaporean songwriter and producer [Yeule](https://en.wikipedia.org/wiki/Yeule).
+She is floating in space and planets are generated to certain music trigger events.
+The planets are randomly generated and have random attributes like size, speed, acceleration, y-axis travel distance etc. hence you have to be on your toes all the time.
+You lose the game if your health drops to 0.
+You win the game if you survive the entire song.
+With both of these options you can chose to start again.

 ## Concept and Art

 I realized chosing the music was quintessential for me to proceed with my project.
 I spent some time listening to tracks that matched the final sketch I had done and finalized [Pocky Boy by Yeule](https://www.youtube.com/watch?v=muCYlrHjg3o).
 I started sketching her out based on her outfit and makeup in Serotonin II (the album pocky boy is from).
 Here's her side by side with a reference pic on Procreate.

 <img src="https://i.imgur.com/Cnnpapq.jpg">

+The game is titled Glitch Princess after her latest album + the aesthetics she has generated.
+These aesthetics have inspired my creative prcoess a lot, as I feel like there is no one pushing the boundaries of music, art, video,fashion or production like her

 I was also looking to make my own background and here is a version I came up with on procreate.
 It didn't match the game's color pallete and hence I didn't stick with it.
 Instead I went for a coded background that reacts to music.